Ethan-Childs/Ethan-Childs/README.md

 **About Me** <br>
-I am Ethan Childs, a university student getting my Bachelor's of Science in Computer Science with a minor in Mathematics.
+I am Ethan Childs, a student at Texas Tech University getting my Bachelor's of Science in Computer Science with a minor in Mathematics.
 Please visit my repository Ethan_Childs_Resume to view my resume.

 **Programming Languages** <br>
 I have experience in the following programming languages: <br>